music-encoding/music-encoding/README.md

 # Customizing MEI

 To create your own customization, you should understand the building and customization process.
 The MEI Schema may be customized to express and validate different types of music documents.
-These customizations are controlled by customization  By default, MEI includes five customizations:
+These customizations are configured with individual ODD files.
+This repository already includes several customizations:

  * mei-all: The full MEI Schema.
 This is the most permissive version of MEI.
  * mei-CMN: Validates MEI files that express common Western music notation.
  * mei-Mensural: Validates MEI files that express white Mensural notation (will raise validation errors if elements like "measure" exist in the MEI encoding).
  * mei-Neumes: Validates MEI files that express Neume notation (like Mensural, will raise validation errors if elements that are not part of neume notation exist in an encoding.)
+ * mei-basic: A very restricted version of MEI for minimum compatibility and exchangeability scenarios.

 ## Why Customizations?